HyperGCT: A Dynamic Hyper-GNN-Learned Geometric Constraint for 3D Registration: Introduction

 Point cloud registration (PCR) is essential in numerous 3D computer vision tasks including reconstruction~\cite{choi2015robust}, simultaneous localization and mapping (SLAM)~\cite{durrant2006simultaneous}, and robotics~\cite{pomerleau2015review}.
 It aims to align 3D fragments from different views.
 The standard approach involves establishing correspondences using local features, sampling consistent matches that meet geometric constraints, and estimating six-degree-of-freedom (6-DoF) pose transformations.
 However, PCR becomes challenging when faced with noise, such as low-quality point clouds or incorrect matches.

 Correspondence-based methods are the mainstream solution to PCR and can be categorized into deep-learned and traditional approaches.
 Deep-learned methods~\cite{choy2020deep,pais20203dregnet,bai2021pointdsc,lee2021deep,wang2023pg,jiang2023robust,yao2023hunter,wang20243dpcp} classify inliers and outliers by learning the consistency between correspondences and generating inlier probabilities for outlier removal.
-Most traditional methods~\cite{yang2021sac, yang2022correspondence, sun2022trivoc, wu2022robust, yang2023mutual,yang2020teaser, li2024effective, yang2024mac, qiao2024g3reg} follow the hypothesis generation-verification paradigm, leveraging geometric constraints to select consistent matches.
+Most traditional methods~\cite{yang2021sac, yang2022correspondence, sun2022trivoc, wu2022robust, yang2023mutual, cheng2023sampling, yang2020teaser, li2024effective, yang2024mac, qiao2024g3reg} follow the hypothesis generation-verification paradigm, leveraging geometric constraints to select consistent matches.
 Thus, designing a good geometric constraint is critical for both methods.
 Deep-learned methods integrate pairwise compatibility into networks, for example, PointDSC~\cite{bai2021pointdsc} using spatial consistency and 3DPCP-Net~\cite{wang20243dpcp} incorporating deep geometric coherence.
 Traditional methods employ random sampling, triplet, or clique constraints.
 RANSAC~\cite{fischler1981random} and its variants~\cite{chum2005matching, ni2009groupsac, barath2018graph, barath2020magsac++} use random sampling to remove outliers, but their performance degrades with a high outlier ratio.
 Recently, researchers~\cite{yang2021sac, yang2022correspondence, sun2022trivoc, wu2022robust, yang2023mutual,yang2020teaser, li2024effective, yang2024mac, qiao2024g3reg} have applied graph theory to identify geometrically consistent matches.
 These approaches typically check the geometric consistency with empirical thresholds between correspondences before explicitly constructing a graph to represent the relationships.
 SAC-COT~\cite{yang2021sac} leverages triplet sampling to accelerate the process and enhance efficiency and accuracy.
 Assuming that inliers form a maximum clique, TEASER~\cite{yang2020teaser} uses a parallel maximum clique finder algorithm, PMC~\cite{rossi2015parallel}, to identify this clique and filter out outliers.
 MAC~\cite{yang2024mac} relaxes the maximum clique constraints by searching for maximal cliques, fully considering each local consensus.
-However, existing constraints have several key issues: 1) pairwise constraints can be ambiguous and struggle to associate multiple correspondences, making methods based on them less robust in high outlier scenarios; 2) manual parameter tuning limits flexibility---when input conditions change, key parameters (\eg, compatibility thresholds) often need adjustments to maintain optimal performance; 3) explicit graph construction makes these methods sensitive to graph noise introduced by matching and measurement errors.
+However, existing constraints have several key issues: \textbf{1)} pairwise constraint is ambiguous and struggles to associate multiple correspondences; \textbf{2)} static compatibility thresholds limit the flexibility to handle various input conditions; \textbf{3)} explicit graph construction is sensitive to graph noise introduced by matching and measurement errors.